Art. 1: ORGANISATION

 For teams, the daily race ranking is calculated by adding the times for each member of the team, minus penalties, if applicable.
 The average of the team’s times will give the ranking of that team.
 The Overall ranking is calculated by adding the times obtained by the team at each stage.
 Teams who have at least 2 runners completing the race will be included in the team rankings.
 Teams have a minimum of 2 members and a maximum of 4.

 Category A+B: General Ranking

-The daily general race ranking is calculated by adding the time taken to run that stage of the race minus penalties, if applicable of all runners of category A and B. The overall ranking is calculated by adding together times for each stage of the race.
+The daily general race ranking is calculated by adding the time taken to run that stage of the race minus penalties, if applicable, of all runners of category A and B. The overall ranking is calculated by adding together times for each stage of the race.

 Art.
-11: MEDICAL ASSISTANCE
+10: MEDICAL ASSISTANCE

 Art.
-12 : INSURANCE
+11 : INSURANCE

-Each competitor must arrange an Assistance and Repatriation insurance.
+Each competitor must arrange Assistance and Repatriation insurance.
 The certificate of this insurance must be presented to the administrators before the start of the race.
 All competitors take part in the full knowledge of the risks that may be encountered during this type of competition.
 Since competitors participate of their own free will, the organizer is obliged to insist that participants take out their own accident and death insurance.

-Art.13 :COMPULSORY EQUIPMENTS FOR PARTICIPANTS
+Art.12 :COMPULSORY EQUIPMENTS FOR PARTICIPANTS

-Each competitor must have enough food for 6 days, with a minimum of 2000 calories per day or 12.000 calories in total.
+Each competitor must have enough food for 4 days, with a minimum of 2000 calories per day or 8.000 calories in total.